sebxama/scrapbook/README.md

 ### Application Demo

 The current development achieved property based type inference and association rule mining (infer attributes by means of [FCA](https://towardsdatascience.com/a-demystifying-introduction-to-formal-context-analysis-fca-ab8ce029782e)).
 For running one should start the RDF Repository Server RDF4J Web Application loaded with some data as stated before and start the server (SpringBoot MVN based project).
-Then point your browser, according to your configuration, to one of the RESTController endpoints configured: for example: (http://localhost:8181/core/aggregation/performAggregation)[http://localhost:8181/core/aggregation/performAggregation].
-By now it only prints debug statements to the console that depicts what's happening in the inference and aggregation processes.
+Then point your browser, according to your configuration, to one of the RESTController endpoints configured: for example: [http://localhost:8181/core/aggregation/performAggregation](http://localhost:8181/core/aggregation/performAggregation).
+Currently it only aggregate Subjects and it only prints debug statements to the console that depicts what's happening in the inference and aggregation processes.

 ## Next Steps